wen0705/A-Comparative-Analysis-of-Global-Remote-Work-Salaries/README.md

 4. Which job has a brighter future?
 5. Is the difference between each experience level are huge? average job salary in USA and not USA countries are different
 6. Which factor affect our salary?
+7. How good the estimator is in 2021

 ## Answer of the question:
 1. Faireness: